Tabcorp/java-telnet-monitor/README.md

 The prompt given to a user when service is ready to accept a command.

 Default is : `Ready for action: `

+### telnet.service.socket.timeout

+The default timeout in milliseconds for the server socket listener.

+Default is : `5000`

 ## Usage